stsewd/bookpy/README.md

 bookpy [OPTIONS] [SRCS]...

 SRCS are the books sources (individual files or a directory).
-If any source is given, the current directory will be taken.
+If no source is given, the current directory will be taken.

 Options:
   --version            Show the version and exit.